Sm00thix/IKPLS/CONTRIBUTING.rst

 Contributing guidelines
 ############################

 We welcome any kind of contribution to our software, from a simple comment or question to a full-fledged `pull request <https://help.github.com/articles/about-pull-requests/>`_.
-Please read and follow our `Code of Conduct <CODE_OF_CONDUCT.rst>`_.

 A contribution can be one of the following cases: